 - Contractors and developers

-In other words, the FHA protects those looking to rent or purchase from discrimination, and it prohibits real estate, construction, financial and other forms of housing institutions from denying a financially capable prospect from purchasing or renting a home, misleading them about the availability of the dwelling and not allowing them to get a loan – among other discriminatory acts.
+In other words, the FHA protects individuals seeking accommodation from discrimination.
+It also prohibits real estate, construction, financial and other forms of housing institutions from denying a financially capable prospect from purchasing or renting a home.

 What The Fair Housing Act Protects

-The Fair Housing Act goes into detail about what exactly is considered discrimination in housing and it can be helpful to know your rights when it comes to searching for your next place of residence.
-While the protected classes are much more extensive and there are many more, the following are some of the more common forms of discrimination that are protected under the Fair Housing Act:
+When it comes to the FHA, it can be helpful to know your rights before searching for your next place of residence.
+While the protected groups are more extensive than we cover here, the following are some common forms of discrimination that are protected under the Fair Housing Act:

 - Family status

-While some factors such as race and religion are fairly self-explanatory and the line between discrimination and fair opportunity is rather simple, the issue of service animals and emotional support animals is much more complex(see below).
-However, it is important to note that both service animals and emotional support animals are protected under the FHA, and a prospective tenant cannot be denied the right to housing because of their ESA or service animal, regardless of the pet policy held by the landlord, complex or institution.
+However, it is important to note that both service animals and emotional support animals are protected under the FHA.
+A prospective tenant cannot be denied the right to housing because of their ESA or SA, regardless of the pet policy held by the landlord.

-As mentioned previously, the Fair Housing Act protects people with service animals, and it is this law that assures people who require service animals can find appropriate housing for their needs.
+As mentioned previously, the FHA protects people with service animals, and this law assures that people can find appropriate housing for their needs.

-The Fair Housing Act also protects those who own emotional support animals – otherwise referred to as an ESA.
-An emotional support animal is an animal that helps patients with a mental health condition cope and reduces their symptoms, allowing them to live a more comfortable and stress-free life.
+The Fair Housing Act also protects individuals with emotional support animals (ESA).
+An emotional support animal is an animal that helps patients with a mental health condition manage their symptoms, allowing them to live a more comfortable and stress-free life.